Head Of Compliance Jobs in USA with Visa Sponsorship

 Which visa types do employers use to sponsor compliance leaders?

-H-1B is the most common path.
+H-1B visa is the most common path.
 Candidates with a track record of senior leadership, published regulatory guidance, or significant industry recognition may qualify for the O-1A, which has no lottery and no annual cap.
-Australians can pursue the E-3 as an alternative to the H-1B, which also bypasses the lottery.
+Australians can pursue the E-3 visa as an alternative to the H-1B, which also bypasses the lottery.
 Browse current openings on Migrate Mate to find employers already familiar with these pathways.

 Does my degree field need to match compliance specifically?